AdrianaCeric/the-food-grouper/README.md

 # The Food Grouper 🥘
-This single paged website was a submission to the technical portion of an RBC job Interview for the Role: Innovation Developer in 2021.
+This single paged website to classify pictures of food into "Main Course", "Dessert", or "Appetizer"

 ### How it works:
-User uploads images of various foods and the application returns the category of food it belongs too.
+The user uploads images of various foods and the application returns the category of food it belongs too!

 ### Made using:
 - HTML/CSS
 - Javascript/JQuery
 - Teachable Machine/Tensorflow.js
+- Figma for UI/UX

 ### Future considerations:
 - A table which organizes all of the user findings in categories